-What are the Government’s key interests in bargaining?
+What are the Government’s key interests?

 - enterprise agreements and other workplace arrangements need to support flexible, modern workplaces – they are not to contain restrictive work practices or unduly limit workplace flexibility;

 - remuneration increases are to be modest and remain within an agency’s existing budget;